 - Cyber Defense

 - Digital Forensic

-- Best papers that are not accepted to Springer’s LNCS, will be published in the ISSN proceedings volume.
+- Best papers that are not accepted to Springer’s LNCS, will be published in the ISSN proceedings volume with authors acceptance.

 - In order to have the conference proceedings published in Springer’s LNCS, Lecture Notes in Computer Science, must be accomplished the following rules:

 - The submission must be anonymous with no author names, affiliations or obvious references.